 The service is also an approved FRACP training hub and undertakes active postgraduate teaching at House Officer, Senior House Officer and Registrar level in conjunction with Arohanui Hospice.
 So there are excellent opportunities to be involved in teaching.

-- Total package includes NZ$16,000 CME Allowance pa + 10 days leave pa to attend conferences
+- Includes NZ$16,000 CME Allowance pa + 10 days leave pa to attend conferences

 - Dedicated non-clinical time and multidisciplinary teamworking